csshlok/4994-Research-Project/README.md

 curl http://127.0.0.1:8000/api/scored-companies
 curl http://127.0.0.1:8000/api/scored-company/microsoft/rag
 ```

+The frontend uses the same cached company endpoints for both company analysis and matching.
+Match profile generation can call the backend model endpoint when configured, then falls back to local scoring if no model response is available.

 ## Default pipeline workflow
 `pipeline.py` is now the default operating entrypoint.
 It writes run-specific artifacts under `runs/` and, after scoring, publishes the company cache used by the dashboard under `company scores/{company}/`.
 A normal run now ends with cached score files, topic artifacts, RAG evidence/profile JSON, and Gemini-generated summary/cluster/insight JSON when a Gemini API key is available.